Artist In Conversation — Cecilia Sordi Campos / Inciting Joy - Presented as part of Sydney Road Street Party

 The project features multi-channel sound work, community singing and performance by Aarti Jadu, painting, drawing and community making by Inbal Nissim, and mixed-media works on paper by Javad Kashani.

-Presented in three parts over three months, سخن دل Sokhaneh del has been conceptualised to invite fervent engagement of the ear (Part 1 گوش بده ‘listen’), eyes (Part 2 خاموش Khamoush / ‘Turn off the mind, turn off the tongue.
-Silence’. ), and body (Part 3 The path to samimiyat صمیمیت).
+Presented in three parts over three months, سخن دل Sokhaneh del has been conceptualised to invite fervent engagement of the ear (Part 1 گوش بده ‘listen’), eyes (Part 2 خاموش Khamoush / Silence ), and body (Part 3 The path to samimiyat صمیمیت).

 In each part, the project has showcased different installations that allow audiences to inhabit and experience correspondences as a devotional space – and the artworks within it as devotional objects.